makovalab-psu/HalfDeep/example/README.md

 ## (3) Map the reads.

 For each reads file, we need to run 'bam_depth.sh'.
-The first argument in the assembly file.
-The second argument is the number of the read file.
-This is the index of the reads file in input.fofn.
+The first argument is the assembly file.
+The second argument is the number of the read file (this is the line number of the reads file in input.fofn).
 We need to run bam_depth.sh five times.
-For real data we would usually want to submit these as five separate jobs on a compute cluster, but these files are small enough that all five should finish in less than a minute.
+For real data we might submit these as five separate jobs on a compute cluster, but these files are small enough that all five should finish in less than a minute.

 ```
 cd genomic_data